adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

-### Experiment 1 – Base Model (Frozen Backbone)
+### Experiment 1 – Frozen Backbone (No Augmentation)
-**Goal:**
-Evaluate out-of-the-box generalization of ImageNet features.

-**Setup:**
-Freeze the entire ResNet-50 backbone.
-Train only the final classification head (2048 → 196).
-No data augmentation or regularization.
+A simple classifier was trained on top of a frozen ResNet-50.
+No data augmentation or regularization was used.

 **Results:**
 - Accuracy: 42.37%
 - F1 Score: 41.96%
 - Loss: 2.3724

-**Conclusion:**
-The model struggled to generalize, showing that the final classifier alone can't compensate for domain differences.
-The features learned on ImageNet are insufficient for fine-grained car classification without adaptation.

 ---

-### Experiment 2 – Frozen Backbone + Data Augmentation
+### Experiment 2 – Frozen Backbone + Augmentation
-**Goal:**
-Explore how basic data augmentation affects performance.

-**Setup:**
-Same frozen backbone.
-Applied RandomCrop, HorizontalFlip, and Rotation (±15°).
-The classifier remains the only trainable layer.
+Same backbone, with data augmentations (RandomCrop, HorizontalFlip, Rotation).
+The classifier remained the only trainable part.

 **Results:**
-- Moderate improvement in validation accuracy and stability
-- Lower loss and a slight boost in precision and recall

-**Conclusion:**
-Even with a fixed backbone, data augmentation enriches the training signal and improves generalization.
-However, the model’s ceiling is limited without access to deeper layers.
+- Accuracy: ~47%
+- F1 Score: ~47%
+- Precision: ~50%
+- Loss: ~2.000

 ---

 ### Experiment 3 – Fine-Tuned Backbone + Augmentation + Dropout
-**Goal:**
-Unlock the full potential of the backbone with regularization.

-**Setup:**
-Unfreeze all ResNet-50 layers.
-Add Dropout (p = 0.5) before the final layer.
-Use the same augmentations as in Experiment 2.
+All layers were unfrozen.
+Dropout (p=0.5) and the same augmentations were applied.

 **Results:**
 - Accuracy: 73.78%
 - F1 Score: 73.63%
-- Loss: 0.9012
 - Precision: 78.18%
 - Recall: 73.78%

-**Conclusion:**
-This experiment significantly outperformed the others.
-Unfreezing the backbone allowed domain-specific features to be learned, while dropout and augmentation reduced overfitting.
-This model was selected as the best classifier in this configuration.
+- Loss: 0.9012

 ---